-More interesting things especially on democracy and Malaysia are taking place on social media and in late nights when I do have the time, I usually spent it on surfing through Facebook instead of writing a post for the blog.
-Another is that I have gone “back to school” and I managed to get one of the certificate that I targeted to get this year.
-Unfortunately it is just a start and I have another target to meet in the next few months.
+More interesting things, especially on democracy and Malaysia, are taking place on social media and on late nights when I do have the time, I usually spent it surfing through Facebook instead of writing a post for the blog.
+Another is that I have gone “back to school” and I managed to get one of the certificates that I targeted to get this year.
+Unfortunately, it is just a start and I have another target to meet in the next few months.
 So, it is back to doing revisions and the dreaded homework in the coming months.
 Image: Pinterest

 (A message by the first Prime Minister in 1988 that is still relevant in 2015.
 Dr M is feeling the same heat and frustrations that Tunku once had and this is called the law of karma.
 What is needed is to do the right things)

-There are many articles, news feed and even blogs that have wrote its’ piece of the story, analysis and accusations but I think this one from the Old Man himself somehow summarises the situation in Malaysia at the moment and nails the questions and confusion that is prevailing on everyone’s mind:-
+There are many articles, news feed and even blogs that have written their’ piece of the story, analysis and accusations but I think this one from the Old Man himself somehow summarises the situation in Malaysia at the moment and nails the questions and confusion that is prevailing on everyone’s mind:-

 1. I used to enjoy being asked about Malaysia when I am abroad.
 But not now.